Nkemjika-123/nkemjika-omazi/README.md

 2. I also added some slicers to be able to easily check correlation between "**Race**" and "**Education**" with "**Salary**"

    ![Ask A ManagerSalarySurvey1](https://github.com/Nkemjika-123/nkemjika-omazi/assets/152037119/8571a7f8-0735-41c3-80cf-cfd0994d3d22)

+###
+You can interact with the report [HERE](https://github.com/Nkemjika-123/nkemjika-omazi/blob/main/Visualization-Salary%20Survey%20Report.pbix)

+## Insights and Recommendations